The Festival's

 Organazing committee

-Tomilin D.V.
+Dmitry Tomilin

 Festival Director

-Rector of the Institute of Theatre Arts (ITA) named after People’s Artist of the USSR I.D.
-Kobzon, Honored Cultural Worker of Moscow, Professor.
+Rector of the Moscow University of Theatrical Arts named after I. Kobzon, Honored Cultural Worker of Moscow, Professor

 Chairman of the Organizing Committee

-Artistic Director of the ITA named after People's Artist of the USSR I.D.
-Kobzon, President of the "Lenkom Theatre named after Mark Zakharov,"
+Artistic Director of the Moscow University of Theatrical Arts named after I. Kobzon, President of the "Lenkom Theatre named after Mark Zakharov,"

-Honored Artist of the Russian Federation, Professor.
+Honored Artist of the Russian Federation, Professor

-Goryunova I.E.
+Irina Goryunova

 Deputy Chairman of the Organizing Committee for Creative Affairs